By Heather Mills, Agriculture Program Manager

 During our visit at the Lewis Lazy L Ranch, Brice opened his laptop and gave us a tutorial on some of the features he can use to track his cattle over thirty miles away.
 We could see a satellite view of the virtual fence boundary along with icons representing each collared cow.
 He showed us how he can track the movement of each single collared cow, change a fence boundary with a click of the mouse and choose an effective date.
 Brice explained his strategy for moving cattle through the grazing area in a similar way to how they would normally travel, however, he is able to fence them out of high impact areas such as riparian zones.
 He pointed out a handful of cow icons that weren’t where they were supposed to be, in the riparian zone, yet not very far from the rest of the herd.

-We all climbed in a pick-up and drove to the Trout Creek grazing permit and as we came around a bend we saw a small handful of cows with their calves in the lush grass of the riparian area, the same cows we’d seen earlier in icon form on his laptop.
-For some cows, the temptation of the prime grazing is too tempting and they may not be as sensitive to the shock of the collar so will push through the virtual fence.
+We all climbed in a pick-up and drove to the Trout Creek Pass grazing permit, and as we came around a bend, we saw a small handful of cows with their calves in the lush grass of the riparian area, which is an area they were not supposed to be.
+These are same cows we’d seen earlier in icon form on his laptop.
+For some cows, the temptation of the prime grazing is too tempting, and they may not be as sensitive to the shock of the collar so will push through the virtual fence.
 Brice explained that when he sees the cows pushing close to or past the virtual fence boundaries, he knows it’s time to move them and will create a new section of virtual fence.
 One of the greatest benefits of the technology is that he could already see where these cows were before we drove up there.

 Kommentare